dcogb/dcogb.github.io/documentation/api/Kohana_Cookie.md

 	// Require a valid salt
 	if ( !
 Cookie::$salt)
 	{
-		throw new Mountain Valley Church of God_Exception(&#039;A valid cookie salt is required.
+		throw new Donica Church of God_Exception(&#039;A valid cookie salt is required.
 Please set Cookie::$salt in your bootstrap.php.
 For more information check the documentation&#039;);
 	}

 	// Determine the user agent